 Amy started Pilates when her fiancé, John, convinced her to go to a class with him.
 “You’ll love it,” he promised.
-She learned very quickly that she was weak, imbalanced, and hyper-flexible.
+She learned very quickly that she had a lot of areas to strengthen, was imbalanced, and hyper-flexible.
 Even though the class was hard, she did love it.
 Amy and John began taking duets together with the teacher, Romana’s Pilates Level III instructor Pam Pardi.
 Amy left every session drenched in sweat, energetic, and proud of having accomplished things she couldn’t have done only weeks earlier.

 Amy, who grew up in Wyoming, spent her childhood dancing, skiing, hiking, and pursuing arts.
 Frequently side-lined by joint injuries and surgeries, she shifted her focus to art and acting.
 When she was 18, she moved to New York City to attend the American Musical and Dramatic Academy, where she met John.
 After graduating, Amy worked in the hotel industry in downtown Manhattan, which funded her newly-found hobby of Pilates.

 While studying Pilates with Pam, Amy noticed that her joints were getting strong and more stable.
 Her wobbly knees had more muscle helping hold them in place.
 Fascinated by the method, she wanted to learn everything about it.
 Pam suggested she should enroll in the Romana’s Pilates certification through True Pilates New York.

 Amy started the rigorous certification program in 2009, where she learned to fully appreciate the true genius of the Pilates method.
 She learned to look at the body of the client in front of her, to see what that individual needed and was capable of doing.
 She learned that even if someone had injuries, there is almost always something safe for that person in the method.